actionml/harness/debugging_with_intellij.md

  - `harness delete <resource-id>` and the other CLI can be set to trigger using our bash defaults and setting the specific options needed.
 For example:
   ![](images/harness-bash-triggers.png)
   this will perform the equivalent of `harness delete <resource-id>`. as you can see I have created add and delete of 2 different engines for testing.
-  - Input for the Java SDK example.
+  - **Note**: This is quite setup correctly yet but should work.
+Input for the Java SDK example.
 We have scripts that will compile the example and launch it.
 The scripts take parameters to control what event json is sent to the server among other things.
 To input event json, fir launch the server as shown above then run the following Bash run config (notice the working directory is different than other Bash CLI commands.
   ![](images/send_events.sh)

 ## Debugging the Java SDK and Examples